Marshall Space Flight Center: Groundwork

 The Soviet Union launched Sputnik 1, the first artificial Earth orbiting satellite, on October 4, 1957.
 This was followed on November 3 with the second satellite, Sputnik 2.
 The United States attempted a satellite launch on December 6 using the NRL's Vanguard rocket, but it barely struggled off the ground, then fell back and exploded.
 On January 31, 1958, after finally receiving permission to proceed, von Braun and the ABMA space development team used a Jupiter C in a Juno I configuration (addition of a fourth stage) to successfully place Explorer 1, the first US satellite, into orbit around the Earth.

 Effective at the end of March 1958, the U.S. Army Ordnance Missile Command (AOMC), encompassing the ABMA and its newly operational space programs.
 In August, AOMC and Advanced Research Projects Agency (ARPA, a Department of Defense organization) jointly initiated a program managed by ABMA to develop a large space booster of approximately 1.5-million-pounds thrust using a cluster of available rocket engines.
 In early 1959, this vehicle was designated Saturn.

 On April 2, President Dwight D. Eisenhower recommended to Congress that a civilian agency be established to direct nonmilitary space activities.
 On July 29, the President signed the National Aeronautics and Space Act, forming the National Aeronautics and Space Administration (NASA).
 NASA incorporated the National Advisory Committee for Aeronautics, Ames Research Center, Langley Research Center, and Lewis Flight Propulsion Laboratory.
 Despite the existence of an official space agency, the Army continued with far-reaching space programs.
 In June 1959, a secret study on Project Horizon was completed by ABMA, detailing plans for using the Saturn booster in establishing a crewed Army outpost on the Moon.
 Project Horizon was rejected, and the Saturn program was transferred to NASA.

 Project Mercury was officially named on 26 November 1958.
 With a future goal of crewed flight, monkeys Able and Miss Baker were the first living creatures recovered from outer space on May 28, 1959.
 They had been carried in the nose cone on a Jupiter missile to an altitude of 300 mi and a distance of 1500 mi, successfully withstanding 38 times the normal pull of gravity.
+On October 21, 1959, President Eisenhower approved the transfer of all Army space-related activities to NASA.